aghatpande/aghatpande.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, namaste, welcome!
-This is under heavy construction.
-Currently, you can read a blog post on brain organoids.
+This site is under heavy construction.
+Currently, you can read a blog post on brain organoids and another on neural population dynamics.
 The most professionally relevant content is in the projects section and has what I'm currently working on.
 Check out my GitHub repos if you are so inclined.
 The other parts will be populated by and by.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.